jamesmh/coravel/README.md

 ## Who Is Coravel For?

-Coravel is for people who are tired of the repetitive up-front installation, configuration of common infrastructure, repetative cross cutting conerns, and accompanying libraries that take 50 lines of cryptic code to just queue something or send an e-mail.
+Coravel is for people who are tired of the repetitive up-front installation, configuration of common infrastructure, repetative cross cutting concerns, and accompanying libraries that take 50 lines of cryptic code to just queue something or send an e-mail.
 (A bit tongue in cheek - but you get what I mean)

+Coravel's philosophy is basically that you should be focusing on building your app and bringing value to your business - not repetative installation and configuration.

 If you have asked yourself one of these questions, then Coravel might be for you: